What to see in Machu Picchu tours? Inca temples and key points of each route

 The three circuits in Machu Picchu offer different experiences through the archaeological site.
-Circuit 1 offers the best picture of the Inca citadel, circuit 2 offers the most complete tour of its temples and constructions and circuit 3 offers a little known route including important Inca temples.
-All circuits allow for a historical and adventurous adventure.
-Find out which Inca temples can be visited with each of the three new circuits through the Inca citadel, so you can enjoy Machu Picchu with accurate information!
+Circuit 1 (Panoramic Route) offers the best photographic angles of the Inca citadel, Circuit 2 (Classic Route) offers a more comprehensive tour of the citadel, and Circuit 3 (Royal Route) takes you through the lower part of Machu Picchu alongside its main buildings.
+All circuits offer a historical and adventurous experience.
+Learn which Inca temples can be visited with each of the three new circuits through the Inca citadel.
+So you can enjoy Machu Picchu with the right information!

 The trekking routes to Machu Picchu

-In addition to the archaeological site tours, the visit to Machu Picchu can be complemented by hiking trails to the mountains or to little explored Inca constructions.
-The mountain routes lead to the peaks of the Huayna Picchu, Machu Picchu and Huchuy Picchu mountains.
-All traverse stone paths and stairways built by the Incas hundreds of years ago.
-In addition, there are hiking trails to the Inca Bridge, the Temple of the Moon (the Great Cavern) and the Intipunku (Sun Gate).
-These trekking routes can be done by purchasing a specific ticket, such as: the Machu Picchu with Huayna Picchu ticket, the Machu Picchu with Mountain ticket, the Machu Picchu with Huchuy Picchu ticket, the Machu Picchu with Inca Bridge ticket, the Machu Picchu with Intipunku ticket or the Machu Picchu with Temple of the Moon ticket.
-Each of these tickets, in addition to the short trekking route, offers the tour of Machu Picchu through one of the three available circuits.
+In addition to the tours of the archaeological site, a visit to Machu Picchu can be complemented by hiking trails in the mountains or to lesser-known Inca structures.
+The mountain trails lead to the summits of Huayna Picchu, Machu Picchu, and Huchuy Picchu.
+All of them traverse paths and stone steps built by the Incas hundreds of years ago.
+There are also hiking trails to the Inca Bridge, the Temple of the Moon (the Great Cave), and the Intipunku (Sun Gate).
+These hiking routes can be done by purchasing a specific ticket, such as: the Machu Picchu with Mountain ticket (Route 1A), the Machu Picchu with Inti Punku ticket (Route 1C), the Machu Picchu with Inca Bridge ticket (Route 1D), the Machu Picchu with Huayna Picchu ticket (Route 3A), the Machu Picchu with Temple of the Moon or Great Cave ticket (Route 3C), or the Machu Picchu with Huchuy Picchu ticket (Route 3D).
+Each of these tickets, in addition to the short hiking route, offers a tour of Machu Picchu through one of its three available circuits.

 Changes in the tickets and circuits in Machu Picchu